cbohara/spark_def_guide/README.txt

 		define column name and type
 			schema-on-read is fine for ad-hoc analysis
+			good idea to define schema for prod ETL jobs schema =StructType
+			made up of StructFields
+				name
+				type
+				boolean
-			good idea to define schema for prod ETL jobs Boolean flag nullable specifies whether the column can contain missing or null values Column Type can be
+					nullable specifies whether the column can contain missing or null values Column Type can be
 			simple type
 				integer or string